EricXCY/Creator-Sword/README.md

     *   While wearing a backtank, shield acceleration is faster, consuming 1 air unit per second
 *   **Enchantment Book:**
     * Overdrive - allow the rotation speed to reach 512 PRM
-    * Pneumatic Boost - faster acceleration of rotate speed
+    * Pneumatic Boost - faster acceleration of rotate speed; faster attack speed for creator's swords when attacking
     * Sturdy - ignore small durability losses **Requires:** Create 6.0.8 or higher

 ## Future plans
-Version 0.1 will focus on linking backtank and weapons:
-* Enchantment books: Swords gain more air on attacks

 Version 0.2 will add new tools:
 * A grappling hook inspired by package frogport
 * New tools based on the incomplete Creator Sword in old versions